thrift-labs/thrift-fmt/README.md

 ## Feature

-1. suppoort keep the comment
+1. support keeping the comment
 2. patch the required field
 3. align the fields comment
 4. format only single field